Forecast Encompassing Tests for the Expected Shortfall: Introduction

-We apply our encompassing tests to ES forecasts from classical GARCH and GAS models, but also from recently developed dynamic ES models of \cite{Taylor2019} and \cite{Patton2019} for daily returns of the IBM stock and the S$\&$P 500 index.
+We apply our encompassing tests to ES forecasts from classical GARCH and GAS models, but also from the recently developed dynamic ES models of \cite{Taylor2019} and \cite{Patton2019} for daily returns of the IBM stock, the S$\&$P 500 and the DAX 30 indices.
 The test results imply that for the IBM stock, forecast combination methods outperform the stand-alone forecasting models in many instances.
-In comparison, this pattern seems to be less pronounced for the S$\&$P 500 index, which is already well diversified through its versatile composition.
+In comparison, this pattern seems to be less pronounced for the S$\&$P 500 and the DAX 30 indices, which are already well diversified through their versatile composition.
 Thus, classical diversification gains \citep{Timmermann2006} of forecast combination methods might be less pronounced for stock indices.
 The two ES based test variants exhibits very similar results, which further indicates that the strict ES test is robust against potential misspecifications in financial settings.

 The classical idea of forecast encompassing goes back to \cite{HendryRichard1982}, \cite{ChongHendry1986} and \cite{MizonRichard1986} and is developed for mean forecasts under the squared loss function.
 Broad reviews on encompassing testing are provided e.g.\ by \cite{NewboldHarvey2007} and \cite{ClementsHarvey2009}. \cite{HarveyNewbold2000} extend the encompassing technique which classically focuses on two competing forecasts to encompassing of multiple forecasts. \cite{GiacominiKomunjer2005} develop (conditional) encompassing of quantile forecasts and focus on encompassing tests for \textit{methods} instead of \textit{models}. \cite{ClementsHarvey2010} generalize encompassing tests to probabilistic forecasts by relying on strictly consistent scoring rules. \cite{GiacominiKomunjer2005} and \cite{ClementsHarvey2010} investigate extensions of encompassing to more complicated functionals of the conditional distribution.
 Our work pursues this path by developing encompassing tests for the ES as a prominent example of higher-order elicitable functionals where only joint loss functions for vector-valued functionals are available.
 Our testing approach can be adapted to further higher-order elicitable functionals such as the pair mean, variance and the Range Value at Risk \citep{Cont2010, Embrechts2018, FisslerZiegel2019}.